Keep Up With McLean!

 Receive the latest news in your inbox each month.

 Kathryn McHugh, PhD, is determined to increase access to quality mental health care for people in need.
 Through her research to improve the effectiveness of behavioral therapies and innovative treatment delivery models, such as computer-based treatments, she hopes to address the public health crisis of untreated mental illness across the United States.

-“I have seen how effective behavioral therapy can be and how it can transform a person’s life,” said McHugh, associate psychologist in the Substance Use Disorders Division.
+“I have seen how effective behavioral therapy can be and how it can transform a person’s life,” said McHugh, associate psychologist in the Center of Excellence in Alcohol, Drugs, and Addiction.
 “When I started diving deeper into public health statistics, and speaking with people who struggled to access effective care, I realized that effective treatment was not readily available to the vast majority of those who need it.”

 Upon joining McLean, McHugh set out to identify methods that would bring much-needed behavioral therapy to a larger audience by developing and testing behavioral treatments that may be more easily disseminated, while also being actively involved in training providers to better identify and treat mental illness.

 In a recent paper published in the Journal of Clinical Psychiatry, McHugh and her colleagues reported that 75% of patients interviewed preferred psychological talk therapy to medications for the treatment of anxiety and depression.